nikita-volkov/nikita-volkov.github.io/_posts/2026-04-14-pgenie-in-production-part-1.md

 Not the business logic model.
 Not the table row structure. **The query itself.**

 The query determines the structure of parameters it needs and what it returns.
-Trying to reuse "row types" across queries only creates hidden dependencies and future breakage.
+The types that represent those parameters and results are just that - parameters and results **of that particular query**.
+They are not your table rows, they are not your business models.
+However similar they may look, they are not the same thing and they **will** evolve independently and become different given enough time.

+**Similar ≠ same, looks ≠ identity.**

+Reusing row types across queries creates hidden dependencies and plants future failures: change one query and another silently fails.
+Attaching domain models to database entities escalates this problem to other application layers.
+Coupling to API types is just a recipe to get either an API violation or a database integration bug.

 That perspective made a solid foundation, but something was still missing.